Lawrence Rockwood: The Rockwood / Haitian Affair

 Upon arriving in Haiti, Capt.
 Rockwood, as a military counterintelligence officer, received reports on the despicable prison conditions experienced by opponents of the Cédras government.
 He expressed concern to his commanding officers over the fact that no actions were being taken to inspect the prisons and confirm reports of conditions.
 After meeting with senior officers, the staff Chaplain, and the Inspector General, Capt.
 Rockwood was asked to continue to perform his duties as a military counterintelligence officer in the capacity of 'Force Protection' (or the minimization of American casualties), as that was the current mission of the military intelligence assets assigned to the Task Force.
 He was told that his complaints would be addressed in the coming days, and that he was not to inspect the prisons without "full military support".
 After this process, on his seventh day in Haiti, Capt.
 Rockwood departed the secure military facility without permission, or 'went AWOL'.
 He then transited to a local prison, where he carried out an 'inspection', threatening the Warden and guards with his weapon.
 At midnight Major Spencer Lane, USA "...persuaded him to unchamber the round in his rifle and to accompany him back to the barracks compound."
 He was flown back to Ft.
 Drum, NY the next day after a Psychiatric Evaluation.

 At the time of the deployment, Capt.
 Rockwood had been diagnosed with depression and was taking the anti-depressant Prozac.

-Human Rights / Political Activism
+Human rights and political activism

 After his separation from active military service, he served as a Fellow for Center for International Policy, a consultant for the Institute for Policy Studies, Amnesty International's Military, Police, and Security Working Group, and has been contracted as a human rights instructor for the Department of the Army and Department of Defense.
-He received his Ph.D. in American Diplomatic History in 2005 from the University of Florida.
-The University of Massachusetts Press published his book, Walking Away from Nuremberg: Just War and the Doctrine of Command Responsibility in the American Military Profession, in the fall of 2007.
+He received his Ph.D. in American diplomatic history in 2005 from the University of Florida.
+The University of Massachusetts Press published his book Walking Away from Nuremberg: Just War and the Doctrine of Command Responsibility in the American Military Profession in the fall of 2007.